trumans/treehouse-dynamic-list/README.md

 # treehouse-dynamic-list

+PRIMARY FEATURES

 List of items
 - Add items
-- Reorder lines via a Up or Down button on each items
+- Change order of lines
 - Remove line

+CODE EXAMPLES

+Implement Up and Down arrows to change item sequence in a list